History of Pierce Brosnan in Timeline

 In 2002, Pierce Brosnan was awarded an honorary degree from the Dublin Institute of Technology.

-In 2003, Brosnan was awarded the Irish Film and Television Academy Lifetime Achievement Award for his contribution to Irish Film.
+In 2003, Pierce Brosnan was awarded the Irish Film and Television Academy Lifetime Achievement Award for his contribution to Irish Film.

-September 2004: Becoming an American Citizen
+September 2004: Becomes American Citizen

 October 2004: Brosnan considered dismissed from Bond role